cncf/tag-app-delivery/platforms-whitepaper/v1alpha1/paper.md

 **Platform product managers** are responsible for understanding the experience of platform users and building a roadmap that addresses platform product gaps and opportunities.

+**Stream Aligned Teams** Stream-aligned teams focus on a single product or service, a single set of features, a single user journey, or a single user persona.
+The team is empowered to build and deliver customer or user value as quickly, safely and independently as possible, without requiring hand-offs to other teams to perform parts of the work.

 ## Bibliography